Feb 2, 2026

 Some organizations attempt to build internal MR teams from scratch to retain control.

-The downside is that MR development requires a multidisciplinary skill set that is difficult to recruit and retain:
+The downside is that MR development requires a multidisciplinary skill set that is difficult to recruit and retain a multidisciplinary team that includes independent skillsets including:

 Assembling this team typically takes 12–18 months and significant budget before any production system ships.